-- Risk ratios were based on adverse event (AE) rates observed in the two pivotal controlled Phase 3 studies (Viscusi et al. 2019; Singla et al. 2019).
-The pivotal studies used in the model were the basis of FDA approval for oliceridine. - The risk ratios were then applied to AE rates observed in an open-label Phase 3 safety study of oliceridine (Bergese et al. 2019) to estimate the expected AE incidence in real-world patient sample. - Costs of analgesics (including rescue) and antiemetics were tabulated based on rates of utilization observed in Phase 3 studies.
-Standard cost weights from national discharge data and literature sources were used to estimate hospital budget impact & costs for each AE. - Average daily price was set to \$100 for oliceridine and \$15 for morphine. - Costs were enumerated as differences in cost of analgesics and differences in resources utilized to manage these AEs in the first 24 hours post-surgery. - The Analytic Framework of the model is provided in Figure 2.
+- Risk ratios were based on AE rates observed in the two pivotal controlled Phase 3 studies (Viscusi et al. 2019; Singla et al. 2019).
+The pivotal studies used in the model were the basis of FDA approval for oliceridine. - Risk ratios were then applied to AE rates observed in the elderly (≥ 65 years) and obese (BMI ≥ 30 kg/m2) patients from the open-label Phase 3 safety study of oliceridine (Bergese et al. 2019). - Costs of analgesics (including rescue) and antiemetics were tabulated based on rates observed in Phase 3 studies.
+Standard cost weights from National discharge data and literature sources were used to estimate hospital budget impact & costs for each AE. - Average daily price was set to \$100 for oliceridine and \$15 for morphine. - Costs were enumerated as differences in cost of analgesics and differences in resources utilized to manage these AEs in the first 24 hours post-surgery. - The Analytic Framework of the model is provided in Figure 2.